thanhtritrang/Comparative-analysis-of-MPE/README.md

 ## 📌 Introduction

-This project focuses on analyzing the performance of **MPE** (Multi-Processing Environment) using various methods.
+This project focuses on analyzing the performance of **MPE** (Maximal k-Plex Enumeration) using various methods.
 The goal is to evaluate and compare algorithms on different datasets.

 ---